Wait a second...

 Research

-At present, one of my main focus is the Auger resonance spectroscopy.
-Auger resonance spectra carry information of both the valence space of molecules (the most difficult region for chemists) and the unoccupied orbitals (which is important in photochemistry).
+Currently, we focus a lot on resonance spectra which carry information of both the valence space of molecules (the most difficult region for chemists) and the unoccupied orbitals (which is important in photochemistry).
 However, modeling and interpretation of the spectra is much less developed than in photochemistry in the visible domain and it is developing a range of new techniques.
 In cooperation with experimentalits we study a small organic molecules and molecules with heteroatoms.
 The experiments are done at synchrotrons (for instance SOLEIL Paris).
 We are gradually beginning to understand the subtle details of the signals and the connection to chemistry and photochemistry of molecules.

 UCT Prague